jrbotvinick/Dynamic-PPMM/README.md

 # Dynamic-PPMM

-This repository adapts the PPMM optimal transport solver [1] to the time-dependent setting by joining samples from successive snapshots by optimal transport maps and applying the transport splines algorithm [2] to interpolate between snapshots using cubic splines.
+This repository contains Python code which adapts the PPMM optimal transport solver [1] to the time-dependent setting by joining samples from successive snapshots by optimal transport maps and applying the transport splines algorithm [2] to interpolate between snapshots using cubic splines.
 We also include the implementation of a rational quadratic neural spline flow conditioned on time, which can be used as a baseline comparison for Dynamic PPMM.
-Here is a summary of the files in the repository:
+Here is a summary of the repository:

 - `Sample_SDE.py`: Sample inference snapshot data using the Euler-Maruyama method.
 - `PPMM_func.py`: Base functions used in the original PPMM implementation [1].
 - `Dynamic_PPMM.py`: Uses `PPMM_func.py` to learn optimal transport plans between `Sample_SDE`'s snapshot data and implements the transport splines algorithm [2].